Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/6 - Controllers/README.md

 Skill Description
 ----------
-This outcome introduces the rails controller which is the logical center of an application.
+The Fellow can effectively use the Rails controller, which is the logical center of an application.
 The controller coordinates the interaction between the user, the views, and the model.

 Outputs
 ----------
-1. In checkpoints and simulation projects,
-	+ Write slim controllers
-	+ Use strong parameters
+After attaining this skill, and as a demonstration of it, I should be able to write slim controllers and strong parameters into my application.

 ----------